-As \acp{ECU} are commonly sized for their specific task, this addition of requirements could require switching to another \ac{ECU} or even adding more \acp{ECU}.
-Both cases would then have to be integrated into the existing vehicle \ac{CAN} fieldbus network, require additional gateways, or consume more bandwidth than is available.
-The benefits of this architecture are the avoidance of resource contention between applications, since each functionality is assigned to a dedicated \ac{ECU} that is appropriately sized.
-Additionally, each \acp{ECU} can be cost-optimized to its specific function.
+As \acp{ECU} in domain-based \ac{E/E} architectures are commonly sized for their specific task, this addition of requirements could require switching to another \ac{ECU} or even adding more \acp{ECU}.
+Both cases would then have to be integrated into the existing vehicle \ac{CAN} fieldbus network, requiring additional gateways or consuming more bandwidth than is available.
+The benefits of this architecture are the avoidance of resource contention between applications, as each functionality is assigned to a dedicated \ac{ECU} that is appropriately sized.
+Additionally, each \ac{ECU} can be cost-optimized to its specific function.
 Changes to the communication matrix and the vehicle gateways also avoid possible \ac{IVN} contention.
-However, the costs of switching hardware platform or addition of a new \ac{ECU}, additional wiring or gateways required to connect sensors or cameras, and the integration with other \acp{ECU} are high.
+However, the costs of switching hardware platforms, adding a new \ac{ECU}, additional wiring or gateways required to connect sensors or cameras, and integration with other \acp{ECU} are high.
 Consequently, implementing such changes post-manufacture is highly impractical and cost prohibitive in such an architecture.

-To solve the issues highlighted by this example, new approaches to software are equally required as well as new \ac{E/E} architectures.
+To solve the issues highlighted by this example, new approaches to software are equally required, as well as new \ac{E/E} architectures.
 The following \cref{sec:middleware} will present such a new approach in the form of modern automotive middlewares in conjunction with modern \ac{E/E} architectures.
 First, we introduce automotive middlewares at large, then discuss how we classify middlewares and compare five state-of-the-art middlewares in detail.